Alagille Syndrome Org Launches Multi-Colored Ribbon Awareness Project

 - By: Jean Martell

-The Alagille Syndrome Alliance has launched its first ever awareness ribbon in support of the Alagille syndrome (ALGS) community!
+The Alagille Syndrome Alliance has launched its first ever multi colored awareness ribbon in support of the Alagille syndrome (ALGS) community!

 The multi-colored awareness ribbon is meant to represent the complex and uniquely varying severity of the disease throughout the ALGS community.